Keyboard shortcuts

 SQLiteSource of truth for message text, conversations, summaries, skill usage

-Both stores work together: SQLite holds the data, Qdrant enables vector search over it.
-The embeddings_metadata table in SQLite maps message IDs to Qdrant point IDs.
+Both stores work together: SQLite holds the data, the vector backend enables similarity search over it.
+With the Qdrant backend, the embeddings_metadata table in SQLite maps message IDs to Qdrant point IDs.
+With the SQLite backend, vectors are stored directly in vector_points and vector_point_payloads tables.